-If you're in the 40-74 age group without a pre-existing condition, you can expect to receive a letter from your GP or local authority inviting you for a free NHS Health Check every five years.
-In the meantime, you may want to try this online Heart Age test.
+If you're in the 40 to 74 age group without a pre-existing condition, you should receive a letter from your GP surgery or local council inviting you for a free NHS Health Check every 5 years.
+You can also call your GP surgery to book a Health Check.
+You may want to try this online Heart Age test.

 Once you've had your NHS Health Check, your healthcare professional will discuss your results with you.
 You'll be given advice to help you lower your risk of a stroke, kidney disease, heart disease, diabetes or dementia, and maintain or improve your health.
 But you do not have to wait until then to make healthy changes.
 Take the How Are You quiz and start now with these health apps and trackers.